UnifiedPush/documentation/content/_index.md

 ## Getting Started

-### I'm a user who wants push notifications for apps using UnifiedPush, what should I do?
+### I'm just a user who wants push notifications for apps using UnifiedPush, what should I do?

-The application that gives notifications is called a Distributor.
-If you don't care about using Google's FCM, look at the download links of [fcm-distributor](/users/distributors/fcm).

-### But I don't want to rely on Google

-Currently, the simplest way is to connect to a [Gotify](/users/distributors/gotify) server and install the associated distributor.
+You should visit the [user introduction](./users/intro) page to learn what UnifiedPush is and get instructions to use it.

 ### Which apps does UnifiedPush work with?